k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17b_task_target_component_tables.md

 By default, both actions, Delete and Load, are checked.
 The Delete actions **deletes the entire table** in the target environment before loading the table.

-You can clear the Delete action, but be aware that loading without a delete may cause data duplication or unique constraint violation when loading the table into the target environment. in the target table.
+You can clear the Delete action checkbox, but be aware that loading without a delete action may cause data duplication or unique constraint violation when loading the table into the target environment. in the target table.